isaacLepley/Alimus-Public/house-rules.md

 **Acrobatics** (Dex)
 - Roll under a moving wagon and cling to its underside.
+- Tucking and rolling to avoid taking damage from a short fall.
+- Quickly navigate typical city obstacles in a parkour manner.
+Downtime: Train to perform an acrobatic stunt in the city coliseum or academy arena.

 **Animal Handling** (Wis)
 - Calm a rampaging elemental (or other creature with INT of 6 or lower).
+- Gaining **insight** about an animal's behavior.
+- **Perceiving** strange animal occurences.
+- Hush a guard dog that may begin barking.
+Downtime: befriend or train a pet.

 **Arcana** (Int)
+-
+Downtime: craft a simple magic item

 **Athletics** (Str)
 - Jump over the gap between two buildings with awkwardly slanted roofs.